f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 | EVENT            |                                                                                          |
 +------------------+------------------------------------------------------------------------------------------+

 SNMP traps for **raid-event** are only applicable to rSeries systems that support dual RAID mirrored disks.
-The r5000, r4000, and r2000 sytems only have a single disk, and no RAID mirroring, therefor these traps do not apply to those systems.The r10000, and r12000 systems have dual RIAD mirrored disks, and these traps should only apply to these systems.
+The r5000, r4000, and r2000 sytems only have a single disk, and no RAID mirroring, therefore these traps do not apply to those systems.
+The r10000, and r12000 systems have dual RAID mirrored disks, and these traps should only apply to these systems.